DaKU720/discord-bot/README.md

 # Discord Python Roleplay
-It's a great idea for any type of commercial discord servers.
-You can actually type as a bot. 👾
+It's a great idea for any type of roleplay/commercial discord servers.
+You can type as a bot. 👾

 # 1. Example use: if your prefix is "!" type in your discord text channel:
 !speak [your text]